Managing the Configuration of a Logical Domain

 The job is executed and the guest domain Summary tab displays as follows:

-After managing your logical domains configuration, you can manage their life cycle with operations such as shut down, start, suspend, resume, or reboot.
+After managing your logical domains configuration, you can continue managing their life cycle with operations such as shut down, shut down and detach, start, or reboot.
 You can also migrate your logical domains from one virtualization host to another virtualization host.

 The Oracle Enterprise Manager Ops Center 12c documentation is located at